-It is highly likely that your current wedge lofts are not ideal for you, but this isn’t your fault.
-As manufacturers have strived to make their clubs hit the ball further than their competitors many golfers are left with a wedge problem.
+It is highly likely that your current wedge lofts are ideal for you, but this isn’t your fault.
+As manufacturers have strived to make their clubs hit the ball further than their competitors’ clubs many golfers are left with a wedge problem.

-In this article we’ll cover your current wedge lofts and help you decide the optimal wedge setup for your golf game.
+In this article, we’ll help you understand your current wedges and help you decide the optimal wedge set-up for your golf game.

 Table of Contents